Motion 103: Motion's text

+Canadian Muslim Forum's Role in Motion M-103

+The Canadian Muslim Forum (CMF) was a key player in the advocacy for the condemnation of Islamophobia in Canada, contributing significantly to the creation and passage of Motion M-103.
+CMF's efforts began as early as 2009, when it formed an Islamophobia Task Committee, one of the first organizations in Canada to focus on the issue of Islamophobia.

+In 2016, CMF launched the E-411 petition, which specifically called on the Canadian government to condemn Islamophobia.
+The petition gained widespread support, collecting close to 70,000 signatures, achieving a record number of signatures for a federal electronic petition in Canada (surpassed later by other e-petitions).

+CMF's advocacy work surrounding the petition led to Canada becoming the first country in the Western world to adopt a motion condemning Islamophobia in October 2016, presented by NDP leader Thomas Mulcair.

+Building on this momentum, CMF, led by President Samer Majzoub, worked closely with Iqra Khalid, the Liberal MP for Mississauga—Erin Mills, to advocate for Motion M-103.
+The motion, which was introduced in December 2016 and passed in March 2017, condemned Islamophobia and called for a parliamentary study on the issue.
+CMF's engagement with MPs and community leaders was instrumental in ensuring the motion's passage.

+CMF also supported the motion by mobilizing communities across Canada, engaging stakeholders, and promoting dialogue on the importance of addressing Islamophobia and racism.
+CMF's ongoing work included the 2019 Parliamentary Day and public campaigns aimed at advancing the fight against Islamophobia, which helped ensure that the issue remained a central concern in Canadian politics.

 Debate

 Singling out Muslims

 Motion 103 has been accused of "singling out Muslims for special treatment", by condemning only Islamophobia by name and not explicitly mentioning other religious groups.
 This argument was made by Pierre Lemieux, Kellie Leitch and two main Jewish organizations CIJA and B'nai B'rith Canada.

 Several previous motions in the House of Commons have singled out individual religions in a similar manner (for example, asking MPs to condemn anti-Semitism).
 Conservative MP Michael Chong pointed out that the House of Commons had previously passed motions that denounced hatred against Jews (on February 22, 2016), Yazidis (on October 25, 2016) and Coptic Christians (on October 17, 2011).

 Freedom of speech

 Others have accused M-103 of going against free speech and leading to "blasphemy laws".
 This was argued by Conservative MP Brad Trost and evangelical Christian activist Charles McVety.

 Interim Conservative leader Rona Ambrose repudiated such claims and said: "To be clear, this is not a 'bill' nor a 'law'.
 It does not 'introduce Sharia law' as some people have suggested nor would it 'ban freedom of speech'."
 The Canadian Civil Liberties Association also said that M-103 does not restrict free speech in any way.